Learn more about your Cornea

 Under the epithelium is Bowman's Layer, which is the biological glue that holds and supports the epithelium.
 This layer is composed of strong collagen fibers and helps to provide structural support for the shape of the cornea.
 Any injury that penetrates deeper than Bowman's layer will typically produce a scar or opacity in the cornea.

 The corneal stroma makes up about 90% of the thickness of the cornea.
 The stroma is made up of collagen fibers and contains keratocytes, cells than can aid in healing after injury or infection.
 Corneal collagen fibers are precisely aligned to maintain corneal clarity.
-Interestingly, the sclera is made of exactly the same collagen fibers that makes up the cornea.
+Interestingly, the sclera is made of exactly the same collagen fibers that make up the cornea.
 However, in the sclera the collagen fibers are arranged haphazardly and thus the opaque and white appearance.
 The crystal clear cornea is certainly one of the “miracles” of the human body.